Reinforced and upgraded youth group methodology on building healthy relationships

 - Adapting and piloting the YGM in several communities in each partner country;

-- Conducting two international youth worker trainings, which will improve competences and support research efforts for the project;
+- Conducting two international youth worker trainings, which improved competences and supported research efforts for the project;

-- Conductive an extensive qualitative and quantitative research on the well-being and violence in youth in the partner countries;
+- An extensive qualitative and quantitative research on the well-being and violence in youth in the partner countries was conducted.

-- Creating Policy Recommendations together with a wide network of actors in the field of youth, with which to address the policy framework, as it relates to youth and their well-being (including violence prevention);
+- Policy Recommendations were created together with a wide network of actors in the field of youth, with which to address the policy framework, as it relates to youth and their well-being (including violence prevention).

 - Promote the topic and the project results across youth and youth workers’ communities across Europe (via 4 National Multiplier events, an International conference and many informal meetings with stakeholders, as well as with a broad online campaign).

-The impact of Re-GROUP will span across the following target groups:
+The impact of Re-GROUP has spaned across the following target groups:

-- Youth workers, who will be participants in the Re-GROUP activities will increase their capacity for working in relation to gender equality, violence issues and youth sexual education.
-Participants will improve awareness of all forms of violence, experienced among and towards youth, and gain concrete methodologies, to prevent and combat it.
+- Youth workers, who participated in the Re-GROUP activities have increased their capacity for working in relation to gender equality, violence issues and youth sexual education.
+Participants have improved awareness of all forms of violence, experienced among and towards youth, and gained concrete methodologies, to prevent and combat it.

-- Youth (as direct beneficiaries) will gain competencies of building healthy interpersonal relationships through experiencing YGM; gain understanding and knowledge when, how and where to ask for help and search for support mechanisms for victims, perpetrators and/or bystanders of violence among and towards youth.
-The application of YGM also leads to numerous other positive results in youth.
+- Youth (as direct beneficiaries) have gained competencies of building healthy interpersonal relationships through experiencing YGM; gained understanding and knowledge when, how and where to ask for help and search for support mechanisms for victims, perpetrators and/or bystanders of violence among and towards youth.
+The application of YGM also has led to numerous other positive results in youth.

-- Intervention sites of YGM implementation will raise awareness and increase sensitivity towards violence, acquire methods and educational tools on how to address a variety of topics, important for youth, and support them in creating and maintaining healthy relationships.
+- Intervention sites of YGM implementation have raised awareness and increased sensitivity towards violence, acquired methods and educational tools on how to address a variety of topics, important for youth, and support them in creating and maintaining healthy relationships.

-- Policy makers engaged through dissemination activities and presentation of national policy recommendations will be invited and advised to critically analyze existing situations in local and national level and take needed steps towards combating violence among and towards youth.
+- Policy makers have been engaged through dissemination activities and presentation of national policy recommendations were invited and advised to critically analyze existing situations in local and national level and take needed steps towards combating violence among and towards youth.

 The Re-GROUP project partners are highly motivated to create worthwhile products and activities for this topic and will work to provide the best possible assistance to youth workers and educators, as well as the best strategically-aimed guidelines for policy makers and for the future of Europe!